AndreaDusza/dishdecider-assistant/README.md

 Line-by-line hints:
  * __Absolute favorites__: do not put too many keywords here.
 Reserve it for your few top favorites.
  * __Also liked__: lowered standards go here.
+ * __"Meh" list__: When matched, prevents item from being highlighted as favorite.
+ * __Warn list__: use this line for short keywords like _egg_ that you dislike, but do not want to blacklist, because it would result in too many falsely blacklisted results (like _eggplant_).
+ * __Blacklist__: specific, long keywords go here, if you are confident that these are unwanted.

+Advanced options:
  * __Exceptions from favorites__: For example, you may want to prevent highlighting _shell pasta_ on the main page as a favorite when _shell_ is a favorite.
 This does NOT mean that shell pasta is in any way disliked - it is just not a favorite because it is not shell.
 The food item might still be highlighted as a favorite if there is another legit reason that makes it a favorite.
- * __"Meh" list__: When matched, prevents item from being highlighted as favorite.
- * __Warn list__: use this line for short keywords like _egg_ that you dislike, but do not want to blacklist, because it would result in too many falsely blacklisted results (like _eggplant_).
- * __Blacklist__: specific, long keywords go here, if you are confident that these are unwanted.
  * __Exceptions from warn list and blacklist__: If _egg_ is blacklisted or warnlisted, add _eggplant_ here to indicate that it has nothing to do with eggs.
 Also, if you blacklist the term _spicy_, make sure to add _not spicy_ to the exceptions list!